nicgarciai/nicgarciai/README.md

 ### Hi there 👋

-# Hi, I’m Nic!
+# Nic!
 ### I am a sophmore studying Graphic Information Technology at Arizona State University.
-I am passionate about creative direction, marketing, and design.
+I am passionate about *creative direction*, **marketing**, and *design*.
 I specialize in shaping digital experiences through the seamless integration of software and design thinking.

 <!--
 **nicgarciai/nicgarciai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.